sixtyoneeighty/devika/docs/Installation/ollama.md

 8. for more information, `ollama [command] --help` will show the help menu. for example, `ollama run --help` will show the help menu for the run command.

-## Devika Configuration
+## Mojo Configuration

 - if you serve the Ollama on a different address, you can change the port in the `config.toml` file or you can change it via UI.
-- if you are using the default address, devika will automatically detect the server and and fetch the models list.
+- if you are using the default address, mojo will automatically detect the server and and fetch the models list.